psevestre/openid-fapi/Financial_API_WD_002.md

 1. shall support user authentication at LoA 3 or greater as defined in [X.1254];
 1. shall support signed ID Tokens; and
 1. should support signed and encrypted ID Token.
+1. shall require that all parameters are present inside the signed request object

 #### 5.2.3 Public client